abbeygirl/nzedb/FAQ's.md

 Q: My parts table is very large, what should I do?
 A: Disable update binaries, backfill, and import.
 Let update releases run to clear the backlog out.

+Q: Is there was a script that would remove releases based on the fact that the nzb for them is missing?
+A: Yes, clean_nzbs.php which can be located at /var/www/nZEDb/misc/testing/Dev_testing (linux)

 **Backfilling**
 _Hanging on Backfilling_